Netcentric/maven-ext-repos-from-env/README.md

 </extensions>

 ```
-See [Maven documentation](https://maven.apache.org/configure.html#mvn-folder) for reference on how extensions can be activated.
+See [Maven documentation](https://maven.apache.org/configure.html#mvn-extensions-xml-file) for reference on how extensions can be activated.

 The artifact is available at [Maven Central](https://search.maven.org/search?q=g:biz.netcentric.maven.extension%20AND%20a:maven-ext-repos-from-env).

-### Step 2: Setup the environment for your build
+### Step 2: Setup the environment variables or system properties for your build

+In all the following examples environment variables are used, but this extension can also be configured with Java system properties having the same name as the environment variables.
+In case both a variable and property are given with the same name the system property takes precedence.

 #### Remote https repo using credentials